Netflix/falcor/README.md

 Now we've moved all of the data to the server without having to change the way in which we modify and retrieve data on the client.
 Now we can go one step further, and convert our server model to a virtual model so that we can store data in our backend data stores rather than in-memory on the Node server.

-## Building a simple issue tracking application with Falcor
+# A Simple Issue Tracking App with Falcor

 Let's imagine we are building a simple issue tracking system.
 The system has three types of entities: